JakubNer/cpp_tree_field_solution/README.md

 This is an update on someone else's solution to a fun problem.

+A certain group of devs were challenging themselves to create the fastest solution to a problem.

+I didn't come up with my own solution, just made one of the other dev's solution faster.

 # Original Problem

 Given a “Field of Trees”, find the largest rectangle inside it that has no trees.